MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 - Detect the DEGs between **WT Control** vs. **WT RA Treatment at 24 hours**; and **RARE KO Control** vs. **RARE KO AR Treatment at 24 hours.**
 - Create a list of **overlapping significant DEG** with the top **100 DEGs** between the DEGs list detected on above.
 Define 'significant' as those genes with an **adjusted p-value smaller than 0.1.**
-- Using the set of overlaping genes (if any) explain the observation.
+- Using the set of overlapping genes (if any) explain the observation.